fetzerms/xenserver-xslab/README.md

 ============
 Contributions and feature requests are always welcome!

 If you have any additions, examples or bugfixes ready, feel free to create a pull request on GitHub.
 The pull requests will be reviewed and will be merged as soon as possible.
-To ease the process of merging the pull requests, please create one pull request per feature/fix, so those can be selectively included in SABcmd.
+To ease the process of merging the pull requests, please create one pull request per feature/fix, so those can be selectively included in xslab.